Entering the European market for tropical frozen fruit

 Microbiological contaminants

 The most common types of microbiological contaminants present in tropical fruit are norovirus and salmonella.
 The main reason for the occurrence of those infectious microorganisms in tropical fruit is primarily related to sanitation issues.
 Contamination mainly occurs in the production environment and postharvest handling.
-As such, it is important for developing country suppliers to educate their employees to implement good hygienic practices and to use clean vehicles for transport.
+As such, it is important for developing-country suppliers to educate their employees to implement good hygienic practices and to use clean vehicles for transport.
+Make sure the water you use for washing is safe.
+Read more in CBI’s article on washing fruit.

 Heavy metals

 The European Union’s regulation on food contaminants sets restrictions for lead, cadmium, mercury and tin.
-In the processed fruit and vegetables sector, high lead or cadmium can be present in frozen fruit.
-A recent example of an incident related to tropical frozen fruit recorded by the European RASFF is the presence of lead in frozen passion fruit puree from France, which was withdrawn from the market.
+In the processed fruit and vegetables sector, high lead or cadmium levels can be found in frozen fruit.
+A recent example of an incident related to tropical frozen fruit recorded by the European RASFF is the presence of cadmium in frozen pineapple chunks from Costa Rica imported into France via Germany in May 2023.

-Repacking tropical frozen fruit under controlled conditions is permitted and must be done quickly at a temperature between 0 and 5°C. After repacking, products are returned into freezing chambers under the regular temperature of -18°C.
+The repacking of tropical frozen fruit under controlled conditions is permitted.
+Repacking must be done quickly at temperatures between 0 and 5°C. After repacking, products are returned into freezing chambers with a regular storage temperature of -18°C.

 Tips:

-- Monitor the latest MRL updates in order to find relevant changes in the allowed residue levels for tropical fruit.
-To be prepared for potential new changes in the MRLs, read the Ongoing Reviews of MRLs in the European Union.
+- Monitor the latest updates on MRLs in order to find relevant changes in the permitted residue levels for tropical fruit.
+To be prepared for potential new changes in the MRLs, read the ongoing reviews of MRLs in the European Union.

-- Follow guidelines published by the European Association of Fruit and Vegetable Processors (PROFEL) to prevent microorganisms transmission by frozen fruit.
+- Follow guidelines published by the European Association of Fruit and Vegetable Processors (PROFEL) to prevent transmission of microorganisms by frozen fruit.
 Invest in hygiene rules training for your suppliers and workers and use clean water for irrigation and spraying.
-Also, pay attention to hygiene of packaging materials and transport vehicles.

-- Refer to Codex Alimentarius for the Code of Practice for the Processing and Handling of Quick Frozen Foods.
-By following recommended good manufacturing practice schemes, you can meet the requirements of the European food safety legislation.
+- Refer to Codex Alimentarius for the Code of Practice for the Processing and Handling of Quick Frozen Foods (PDF).
+By following recommended good manufacturing practice schemes, you can fulfil requirements on European food safety legislation.

 What additional requirements do buyers often have?